Skip to content

 Frequently asked questions (FAQs)

 Not if you do it right.
-The important thing is to build up slowly, watch your body and never overdo it.
+It's important to increase slowly, listen to your body, and never overdo it.

-One to three times a week is enough for many people.
-Regularity is important, not extremism.
+Once to three times a week is sufficient for many people.
+The important thing is regularity, not extremism.

-Nothing - or swimwear.
-The important thing is to have dry, warm clothes ready afterwards.
+Nothing—or swimwear.
+It is important to have dry, warm clothing ready afterwards.

 Depression and mood swings are difficult and often overwhelming.
-Ice bathing is not a panacea - but it can make a small, valuable difference.
+Ice bathing is not a cure-all—but it can make a small, valuable difference.

-It provides moments of clarity, glimpses of light in the dark and the feeling: I have something in my hands.
+It provides moments of clarity, rays of light in the darkness, and the feeling that you have something in your hands.

-If you are struggling with depression, a step into cold water could be a step back into life - gentle, complementary and full of hope.
+If you are struggling with depression, stepping into cold water could be a step back into life—gentle, complementary, and full of hope.

-Did you like this article or did it help you?
+Did you enjoy this article or did it help you?

 See you soon in your own wellness oasis! 💙